Skip to content

 How old should my child be to start vocal lessons?

-You can start just as early as the child seems interested.
+I am fine starting 4-year-olds and up as long as the child seems interested.
 There aren’t a lot of requirements for counting or being able to site-read music to get started learning the physical parts of singing.
-Use your best judgment.
+Use your best judgment!

 What if my child has special needs?

 As the parent of a child on the Autism spectrum, I understand that all children are unique.
-I have no problem working with children that struggle in a normal classroom setting or even have trouble sitting for extended periods of time.
-I’m willing to give it a shot no matter what!
-I personally feel that if music touches a child’s soul, even the most challenging personality will find it soothing and be willing to give their best during lessons.
+I have no problem working with students who struggle in a normal classroom setting or even have trouble sitting for extended periods.
+I’m willing to give it a shot!
+Sometimes music is just the thing that kiddos needs to center and self-soothe.